From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

-\textit{Inference} Similar to the training scheme, handcrafted features are first extracted on different patches generated by sliding the window with a fixed step (\textit{e.g.,} 2) over a test image.
-Once the patches are represented by handcrafted features, they are input to the trained pedestrian detector for prediction (classification).
-Since real-world pedestrians appear at different scales, input image is first resized at various scales and the trained detector is then applied on each scale to obtain predictions.
-Consequently, non-maximum suppression (NMS) is utilized to remove or suppress duplicate bounding-boxes.
+\textit{Inference} Given an input image, handcrafted features are first extracted on different proposals (detection windows) generated by sliding the window with a fixed step (\textit{e.g.,} 2).
+Once the proposals are represented by handcrafted features, they are input to the trained pedestrian detector for prediction (classification).
+Since real-world pedestrians appear at different scales, input image is first resized at various scales and the detector is then applied on each scale to obtain predictions.
+Consequently, non-maximum suppression (NMS) is utilized to remove duplicate bounding-boxes (proposals).

-As discussed earlier, handcrafted based pedestrian detection methods can be roughly divided into two different categories: decision forests based methods and deformable part based approaches.
-Table \ref{table:benchmark_hf} shows a summary of 22 handcrafted features based pedestrian detection methods.
-Next, we present a detailed introduction of decision forests based methods and deformable part based approaches.
+\textit{Training} The training proposals are generated by sliding-window methods.
+The proposals that have high overlap with ground-truths are treated as positive samples, otherwise they are treated as negative samples.
+Given positive and negative samples, the handcrafted features are extracted to represent these samples.
+Based on the extracted features, shallow classifiers (\textit{e.g.,} boosting or SVM) is used to learn a pedestrian detector to distinguish pedestrians (positive class) and the background (negative class).
+To improve detection performance, bootstrap technique \cite{Viola_Haar_IJCV_2004} is commonly adopted to select the hard samples over several training stages, where the hard negative samples at current stage are aggregated to the next one.
+The detector trained after last stage is used during inference.